Kovnir/UnityAnimationAndPhysicsBinding/README.md

 # Description

 *Unity Animation And Physics Binding* - is attempt to make simple tool for blending animations with physic.
+It is not production ready, it is prototyte, that can be used as start of your realisation.

 Unity - 2020.1